Get It Up: TLC version

 "Get It Up" was covered by American girl group TLC for the soundtrack to the 1993 film Poetic Justice, becoming a major hit for the group and was later included in TLC's first greatest hits album, Now and Forever: The Hits (2003).
 The music video for "Get It Up" was shot in June 1993.

+Critical reception

+AllMusic named “Get It Up” one of the highlights on the Poetic Justice soundtrack.
+Writing for The Guardian, English journalist Alexis Petridis placed "Get It Up" at number 19 on his 2022 ranking of TLC's "20 greatest songs", describing it as a "track that’s aged noticeably better than Poetic Justice," adding that it "brilliantly slows down the synth riff from the Time’s 1981 Prince-produced version, turning it into a sleazy electronic buzz."